dotXem/GLYFE/README.md

 * create the ```postprocessing/metrics/newmetric.py``` file, with the ```NEWMETRIC(results)``` function returning a numerical score;
 * append the metric to the ```postprocessing/metrics/__init__.py``` file;
 * append the line ```newmetric_score = np.mean([newmetric.NEWMETRIC(res_day) for res_day in self.results])``` in the ```postprocessing.results.ResultsSubject.compute_results()``` function and a field in the ```results``` dictionary returned by the function;

-# TODO
-* Provide with the DOI of the paper once published;